What's included with the cost of cruising?

 I have business requirements whilst on the cruise and need to know how I can keep in contact?

 Even though you are slipping into holiday mode we understand that some guests may need to be in contact with their work.
-As you will be in the remote Kimberley you will not have mobile phone range, however we do have a satellite phone, facsimile and internet on board which are available for guests to use at an additional cost.
-Please speak to the captain if you wish to utilise this facility.
+As you will be in the remote Kimberley you will not have mobile phone range, however we do have wifi and phone cards available for guests to purchase at an additional cost.
+Please speak to your captain if you wish to purchase any cards.

 Alternatively, you may provide your work with our phone number/fax for our office and we will forward correspondence to the vessel for you.